kirandhasade/zomato_data_analysis/README.md

  <img src=graphs_screenshots/Q.3_screenshot.png>

 #### Q.4 Distribution of restaurent across countries?
-- India has largest number of restaurants across countries which consit of 90% followed by United States and United Kingdom.
+- Dataset consist maximum number of restaurants records are from India i.e almost 90% followed by United States and United Kingdom.
 <img src=graphs_screenshots/Q.4_screenshot.png>

 #### Q.5.
 Find out which currency is used by which country?